HaroldMitts/wininstall/TechnicianPC-lab.md

 * Virtual PC

 ## Target PC
-* Compatible with Windows 10
+* Compatible with Windows 10 or above
 * Laptop, Desktop, or Tablet

 ## Additional Hardware